 There are a variety of ways that you can get involved in shaping the Carers Matter Norfolk service from taking part in workshops, service involvement groups and Carers Locality Networks; to joining our Performance & Development or Partnership Steering Groups.

 We know that not everyone can attend meetings in person or those held during the day.
-We hope to stream all our meetings live on our website or social media, for example, Skype or Facebook.
-You could also join a meeting by telephone or text.
-We are looking at introducing evening opportunities, including live feedback sessions on Facebook or through Skype.
-Our Membership and Voice Team are keen to hear from you on how we can make it easier for you get involved and have your voice heard.
+We have recently begun to stream meetings live on “Microsoft Teams”.
+If you cannot attend a meeting in person or online, please still feel free to contact us to make any views or concerns you have known to us.
+Our Membership and Voice Team are also keen to hear from you on how we can make it easier for you get involved and have your voice heard.

 Carers tell us it’s important to them that services and organisations are open and transparent in their decision-making and the way in which they deliver their services.
-We will publish the notes of all our involvement meetings and workshops on the Carers Voice pages of our website, so you can see how we work and the way in which carers shape our services.
-The dates of all involvement opportunities are listed on the Carers Voice and Events sections of our website.
+We share the minutes of all our involvement meetings and workshops via email with all our members so you can see how we work and the way in which carers shape our services.
+The dates of our involvement groups and locality meetings are listed on the Carers Voice and Events sections of this website.

-Carers Voice is led within Carers Matter Norfolk by the Carers Council for Norfolk, a user-led organisation providing the independent voice of cares.
+Carers Voice is led within Carers Matter Norfolk by Carers Voice Norfolk & Waveney, a user-led organisation providing the independent voice of carers.
 Its vision is to ensure that unpaid carers throughout Norfolk are valued, recognised and supported with equal access to a good quality of life that is not prejudiced by their caring role.
 Together, we are working to improve the health and wellbeing of all carers in Norfolk through partnership working to ensure that the voice of carers is heard and listened to.
 Enabling support and services to be designed and delivered that reflect carers’ needs and interests.

 This extends beyond Carers Matter Norfolk to health and social care services, social welfare (e.g. benefits and housing) support and anything else that affects you or the people you care for.